The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Destinations Visited with Stray

 There are multiple passes to suit travellers’ different travel times.
-Stray’s full national bus pass has a minimum travel time of 31-35 days hitting a range of locations around New Zealand.
-Stray Journey Tours, on the other hand, stay in the following destinations on their 18-day tour:
+Stray’s full national tour lasts 24 days and stay in the following destinations:

 Typical Stray Travel Tour Prices